cau-placc/pakcs/INSTALL.md

        make SWIPROLOG=/usr/bin/swipl

-   If both variables are undefined, the PAKCS compiler system cannot be installed.
+   If both variables are undefined and the executables `sicstus` or `swipl` cannot be found, the PAKCS compiler system cannot be installed.

-4. If you install PAKCS from the source code distribution, you need also the [Haskell Tool Stack](http://www.haskellstack.org/) (version 2.x or higher) to compile the front end of PAKCS, i.e., the executable "`stack`" must be in your path.
+4. If you install PAKCS from the source code distribution, you need also the [Haskell Tool Stack](http://www.haskellstack.org/) (version 2.x or higher) to compile the front end of PAKCS, i.e., the executable `stack` must be in your path.

-5. Now, install PAKCS by "`make`" (if you have already an older installation of PAKCS, do "`make clean`" before).

-6. Add the directory "`pakcshome/bin`" to your path, e.g., by the command
+5. After the installation, add the directory `pakcshome/bin` to your path, e.g., by the command

        export PATH=pakcshome/bin:$PATH

    in the `bash`.

    If you do no want to have the specific version number of PAKCS included in your path, you can set a symbolic link like

        ln -s pakcs-<version> pakcs

    and put the directory `pakcs/bin` into your path.
-   Now you can start the PAKCS compiler system via the command "`pakcs`".
+   Now you can start the PAKCS compiler system via the command `pakcs`.

-7. You can configure the behavior of PAKCS by various settings in a "pakcsrc" file.
-For doing so, copy the file `pakcshome/pakcsrc.default` as "`.pakcsrc`"
+6. You can configure the behavior of PAKCS by various settings in a `pakcsrc` file.
+For doing so, copy the file `pakcshome/pakcsrc.default` as `.pakcsrc`
-   (which will be automatically done when you start PAKCS for the first time) into you home directory and modify the settings.
+   (which will be automatically done when you start PAKCS for the first time) into you home directory and modify the settings in this file.

-8. If you like to have support for _line editing or history functionality_ in the PAKCS interactive environment (as supported by the readline library), you should have the Unix/Linux command "`rlwrap`" installed on your local machine.
-PAKCS uses "`rlwrap`" if it is invoked on a terminal without the parameter "`--noreadline`".
+7. If you like to have support for _line editing or history functionality_ in the PAKCS interactive environment (as supported by the readline library), you should have the Unix/Linux command `rlwrap` installed on your local machine.
+PAKCS uses `rlwrap` if it is invoked on a terminal without the parameter `--noreadline`.

 Configuring the installation